Kipchaks: History

 After their fall, Kipchaks and Cumans were known to have become mercenaries in Europe and taken as slave warriors.
 In Egypt, the Mamluks were in part drawn from Kipchaks and Cumans.

+In 1239–1240, large groups of Kipchaks fleeing from the Mongols crossed the Danube.
+These groups wandered for a long time to find a suitable place to settle in Thrace.
+In order to prevent the Kipchaks from plundering and to prevent the Seljuks, Mongols and Latin Empire from occupying the lands of the Empire of Nicaea and to benefit from their military capabilities, Emperor John III Doukas Vatatzes invited the Kipchaks from the Balkans to the service of the Empire of Nicaea.
+He settled some of them in Anatolia (what is now Turkey), to protect the Empire of Nicaea from foreign invasions.
+These Kipchaks preserved their identity after the Ottomans conquered the lands they lived in.
+The Kipchaks who settled in West Anatolia during the reign of Nicea Emperor John III Doukas Vatatzes are the ancestors of a community called Manavs living in Northwest Anatolia today.

+Another Kipchak migration in Anatolia dates back to the period of the Chobanids Beylik, which ruled around Kastamonu (a city in Anatolia).
+Hüsameddin Emir Çoban, one of the Seljuk emirs, crossed the Black Sea and made an expedition to the Kipchak steppes and returned with countless booty and slaves.
+As a result of the expedition, a few Kipchak families in Crimea were brought to Sinop by sea via Sudak and settled in the West Black Sea region.
+In addition, maritime trade intensified with the Crimea and Kipchak regions in the Isfendiyarids Beylik.

 Language

-The Kipchak–Cuman confederation spoke a Turkic language.
-Mongolian linguistic elements in the Kipchak–Kimek confederation remain "unproven", though that confederation's constituent Tatar tribe were possibly Turkified Mongolic speakers.

-Kipchaks and Cumans spoke a Turkic language (Kipchak language, Cuman language) whose most important surviving record is the Codex Cumanicus, a late 13th-century dictionary of words in Kipchak, Cuman, and Latin.
+The Kipchak–Cuman confederation spoke a Turkic language (Kipchak languages, Cuman language) whose most important surviving record is the Codex Cumanicus, a late 13th-century dictionary of words in Kipchak, Cuman, and Latin.
 The presence in Egypt of Turkic-speaking Mamluks also stimulated the compilation of Kipchak/Cuman-Arabic dictionaries and grammars that are important in the study of several old Turkic languages.

 When members of the Armenian diaspora moved from the Crimean peninsula to the Polish-Ukrainian borderland, at the end of the 13th century, they brought Kipchak, their adopted Turkic language, with them.
 During the 16th and the 17th centuries, the Turkic language among the Armenian communities of the Kipchak people was Armeno-Kipchak.
 They were settled in the Lviv and Kamianets-Podilskyi areas of what is now Ukraine.

-The Cuman language became extinct in the 18th century in the region of Cumania in Hungary, which was its last stronghold.
+The literary form of the Cuman language became extinct in the 18th century in the region of Cumania in Hungary.
+Cuman in Crimea, however, became the ancestor of the central dialect of Crimean Tatar.

+Mongolian linguistic elements in the Kipchak–Kimek confederation remain "unproven"; though that confederation's constituent Tatar tribe possibly had been Mongolic speakers who later underwent Turkification.